np2861996/Geniobits-Properties/README.md

 # Geniobits Properties React App

-## a real estate listings web application using React.
+## A real estate listings web application using React.
 The real estate listings should allow users to view and search for properties for sale or rent.
 The following features are required:

 User Authentication: Users should be able to sign up, log in, and log out.